 It's a lot of money, will I be able to make it back?

 We recognise that for many of our students, their training represents a significant investment.
-Fees include 20 full days of training, unlimited telephone and email support throughout the course, a text book and entry into an externally assessed specialist diploma worth £120.
+Fees include 20 full days of training, unlimited telephone and email support throughout the course, a text book and entry into an externally validated specialist qualification worth up to £100.
 We also offer continued support when you are qualified in terms of supervision and advice, and discounts off CPD training.
 We feel we offer pretty good value for money.

 How should I choose a hypnotherapy training course?